nopnop2002/esp-idf-mdns/README.md

 # esp-idf-mdns
 How to name resolution by mDNS.

-Since ESP-IDF Ver5, mDNS has been moved from built-in library to component library.
+Since ESP-IDF Ver5, mDNS has been moved from built-in library to [this](https://components.espressif.com/components/espressif/mdns) IDF component registry.
 Accordingly, the mDNS official example has been removed from the ESP-IDF repository.
 The official repository for mDNS is [here](https://github.com/espressif/esp-protocols/tree/master/components/mdns).

 The official repository comes with example code, but it's a bit confusing.
 There are two methods for name resolution using mDNS.